 Parameter Reference

 This page provides a comprehensive reference for all parameters used in VegasAfterglow, including their physical meanings, typical ranges, and units.
+All parameters listed here are available in the code and can be set via Python interfaces.

 Physical Parameters